nightconcept/boba-site/project/boba-learn.md

 ### Opting-In to Positional Arguments

 For a parameter to be callable positionally, its name in the function _declaration_ must be prefixed with an underscore (`_`).
+The function's author uses this to signal that the argument's order is natural and unambiguous, like the operands in an addition function.

 ```boba
 // This function allows positional arguments.